-Joon Hwang represents management in a wide variety of labor and employment matters, with an emphasis on employment litigation of all types - from single-plaintiff to complex class, collective, and hybrid actions.
-In particular, Joon's practice includes litigation of:
+Joon Hwang represents management in a wide variety of labor and employment matters, with an emphasis on complex, high-profile employment litigation of all types - from single-plaintiff to class, collective, and hybrid actions.
+In particular, Joon's nationwide practice includes litigation of:

 - Discrimination, harassment, and retaliation claims

-- Wage and hour claims, including allegations of employee misclassification, off-the-clock work, meal/rest break violations, and other wage-related issues
+- Wage and hour claims, including allegations of employee misclassification, off-the-clock work, meal/rest break violations, and compensable preliminary and postliminary activities

-Joon is a committee member of the firm’s Diversity and Inclusion Council.
-Prior to joining Littler, Joon served as a judicial clerk to the Honorable James C. Fox of the United States District Court for the Eastern District of North Carolina.
+Joon serves on the board of Littler's Diversity and Inclusion Council and is the co-chair of the Associate Advocacy Subcommittee of the firm's 'Ohana Affinity Group.
+Previously, Joon was a judicial clerk to the Hon.
+James C. Fox of the U.S. District Court for the Eastern District of North Carolina.